rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 --8<--
 ```

-_List deallocation_.
-Fill in the body of the following procedure and
+_Exercise_.
+Fill in the body of the following list deallocation
-add annotations as appropriate:
+procedure and add annotations as appropriate:

 ```c title="exercises/list/free.c"
 --8<--